hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

         "(min-width: 30em) 50vw, 100vw",
         true
     %}
     <figcaption>Character set for the S-C 5000 high speed printer.
-The printer was produced as early as 1957, but it's not clear if this particular character set was introduced then, or later.</figcaption>
+The printer was produced as early as 1957, but it's not clear if this particular character set was introduced then, or later—this image is from the book <a href="https://archive.org/details/rechnenmitmaschidebe/page/283/mode/1up?q=%22SC%205000%22" target="_blank"><em>Rechnen mit Maschinen</em></a>, published in 1968.</figcaption>
 </figure>

-Likely inspired by the Charactron tubes, some Raytheon Symbolray monoscope character sets from the late 60s to early 70s also included the "symbol of shading".
-This tube (CK1414) was used in some early computer terminals, including Raytheon’s DIDS-400 from 1967.^[Tubetime.us (2018): [A Vacuum Tube ROM?](https://tubetime.us/index.php/2018/06/04/a-vacuum-tube-rom/) 8.4.2025]
+Charactron inspired other similarly weird tech, like Raytheon's Symbolray monoscopes, which were used to display graphics in their DIDS-400 computer terminals in 1967.
+Instead of drawing text directly on screen, it shot electron beams at a metal plate stencilled with tiny characters.
+The beams were "collected", and converted into an analog video signal corresponding to the stencil characters.
+Yet again, we can find Ross' symbol of shading in some of the Symbolray character sets.^[Tubetime.us (2018): [A Vacuum Tube ROM?](https://tubetime.us/index.php/2018/06/04/a-vacuum-tube-rom/) 8.4.2025]

 <figure class="u-image-full-width">
     {% image